Fox2Code/FoxMagiskModuleManager/README.md

 ## I want to add my own repo

 To add you own repo to Fox's mmm it need to follow theses conditions:
-- The module repo or one of it's owners must be known.
+- The module repo or at least one of it's owners must be known.
 - Modules in the repo must be monitored, and malicious modules must be removed.
 - Module repo must have a valid, automatically or frequently updated `modules.json` ([Example](https://github.com/Magisk-Modules-Alt-Repo/json/blob/main/modules.json))